AbdulAzeem-10/AI-Coding-Agent/README.md

 ### Fix

-The AI service was remodeled around available Gemini models and a fallback-priority mechanism was implemented.
+The AI service was remodeled around supported Gemini models and a fallback-priority mechanism.

-The system now attempts models sequentially instead of depending on a single model.

-The fallback behavior was verified successfully through Postman.
+The fallback system was then tested successfully through Postman.

 ---

-# 3. ESM Module Resolution Error
+## 3. ESM Module Resolution Error

 ### Problem